Using the FiftyOne App¶

 The typical workflow for object similarity is to first switch to object patches view for the label field of interest.
 In this view, the similarity menu icon will appear whenever you have selected one or more patches from the grid, and the resulting view will sort the patches according to the similarity of their objects with respect to the objects in the query patches.

-In the menu, you can optionally specify a maximum number of matches to return
+and optionally specify a maximum number of matches to return (k

-You can also sort by visual similarity to an object from the expanded sample
+You can also sort by similarity to an object from the expanded sample view in

-view in the App by selecting an object and then using the similarity menu that
+the App by selecting an object and then using the similarity menu that appears

 Note